CCA-Public/scope/README.md

 ## To do

-* Add DC elements into Collection and Folder pages (don't display if null)
+* Choose which Dublin Core elements to display and make editable (set in config file?)
 * Handle user accounts through app rather than admin